 Given Chase’s rules for approving new cardmembers, this is a card you’ll want to apply for early on, if possible.
 Even if you’re someone who otherwise avoids cards with annual fees, it can make sense to have at least one premium card for things like no foreign transaction fees, car rental coverage, etc.

-For some, the Chase Sapphire Reserve might be a better option long-term, even with the recent annual fee hike.
+For some, the Chase Sapphire Reserve might be a better option long-term.
 This is especially true if you’d benefit from the 3x points on dining and travel, the Priority Pass membership, the Lyft Pink membership, and the $60 DoorDash statement credit.
 Even if that’s the case, it could make sense to get the Sapphire Preferred and later upgrade to the Sapphire Reserve.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: American Express® Gold Card (Rates & Fees), and American Express® Green Card (Rates & Fees).